Terms of Reference

 4.5 Removal Process

-4.5.1 The member in question will meet with the ACAT Chair or their designate, and TTC staff representative(s) and be given the opportunity to resign before being removed from ACAT.
+4.5.1 The member in question will meet with the ACAT Chair (or their designate) and TTC staff liaison(s), and will be given the opportunity to resign before being removed from ACAT.
+The Board will be notified once the member has resigned.

 4.6 Appeal Process

-4.6.1 If the member wishes to appeal their removal from ACAT, a meeting will be arranged prior to the next ACAT General meeting between the member and an appeal panel consisting of the ACAT Executive, and TTC staff representative(s).
+4.6.1 If the member wishes to appeal their removal from ACAT, a meeting will be arranged between the member and an appeal panel consisting of the ACAT Executive(s), and alternative TTC staff liaison(s) not involved in the removal process (4.5.1).
+The Board will be notified once a final decision has been made.

 c.
-Reinstate the member with the condition that subsequent transgressions, including missing meetings without reasonable cause, will result in the permanent removal from ACAT, or
+Reinstate the member with the condition that subsequent transgressions, including missing meetings without reasonable cause, will result in the permanent removal from ACAT.

 d.
 Formulate an alternate resolution that is reasonable in the circumstances.